COVID-19: Practicing Medicine During a Pandemic

 On behalf of everyone at MICA, our hearts go out to all those impacted by COVID-19 – this includes not only those diagnosed with the virus, but also their friends and family, those whose jobs and schools have been impacted and most importantly the health care professionals working to combat this outbreak.

 The situation is shifting rapidly, and we want to assure you that we have taken the necessary steps to continue servicing all policyholders and insureds.
-To protect the health of our employees and to ensure business continuity, we have asked our staff to work remotely until April 1.
+To protect the health of our employees, ensure business continuity, and follow the directives set forth by our state and federal government, we have asked our staff to work remotely until further notice.
 Customer Service Representatives, Risk Management personnel and Claims staff remain ready to take your calls and answer any questions that you may have.
 Our Risk Management Hotline will continue to be available to all MICA members should you require additional advice and/or assistance.

 There is no question this is a time of great uncertainty and challenge.
 While we don’t exactly know what the future holds, we’re confident that by sticking together and standing ready to support our members, we’ll emerge from this pandemic stronger than before.
 Thank you for trusting MICA with your Medical Professional Liability needs.

 We're Here for You

 Immediate assistance is available to all MICA members.

 Report a Claim

 - Hot Topic: Coronavirus Scams Targeting Physicians

 - Hot Topic: Telemedicine and Prescribing During a National Health Emergency